vygr/ChrysaLisp/docs/FRAMEBUFFER.md

 ### Running ChrysaLisp on framebuffer after setup

-To run ChyrsaLisp from the text console, use:
+To run ChrysaLisp from the text console, use:

 ```code
 ./run.sh